Chat with us, powered by LiveChat

 The children are collectively entitled to one third of your moveable estate if you left a spouse or civil partner, or to one half of it if you left no spouse or civil partner.
 Each child has an equal claim.
 Where a child would have had a claim had he/she not died before his/her parent, his/her descendants may claim his/her share by the principle known as representation.

 As you can see it’s not at all straightforward and certainly not what you might have imagined would happen on your death.
-We have set out the executry process in Scotland in more detail here
+We have set out the executry process in Scotland in more detail here Not only does having a valid Will make the winding up of the estate much easier, it also means that your estate will be distributed according to your intentions and you will also receive all of the other benefits of having a Will.

 Challenges to Wills are not common but they are certainly more common than they were 20 years ago.
 Part of this trend is probably due to the increase in the complexity of the law and the popularity of pre-pack and template Wills where the testator doesn’t take specialist advice before making and signing a Will.
-While challenging a Will can be difficult, The Glasgow Law Practice can offer you advice and assistance if you have concerns about a Will of a relative or friend.

 Wills can be challenged on several grounds: